Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory

-So, a quantum computer would render insecure protocols as RSA and Diffie-Hellman.
-Even more, Tate and Weil's pairings allow to reduce ECDLP to DLP, hence, symmetric cryptography based on elliptic curves would also be broken in a post-quantum scenario.
+So, a quantum computer would render insecure both RSA and Diffie-Hellman.
+Even more, Tate and Weil's pairings allow to reduce ECDLP to DLP (\cite{menezes}), a reduction which is even polynomial (although probabilistic) on supersingular curves, hence, the elliptic version on Diffie-Hellman should also be avoided in a post-quantum scenario.
 This is a reason to consider schemes which use pairing-free abelian varieties, hence other than elliptic curves.
 Jacobians of hyperelliptic curves are known to be good candidates but beyond genus 3, the complexity of finding explicit equations and explicit computations for the addition law render them unfeasible.

-On the other hand, NP-complete problems are not expected to be solvable even in a quantum compute, hence NP-hard are neither.
-However, this is only conjectural.

-Another well-known conjecture is whether $P\neq NP$ or not.
-If equality held, all cryptographic (classic and postquantum) primitives based on NP-complete problems (which are, in particular, NP problems, hence P problems, by the assumed equality) would be useless.
+Finally, another well-known problem is whether $P\neq NP$ or not.
+If equality held, all cryptographic (classic and postquantum) primitives based on NP problems would be useless.
 On the contrary, if, as it is widely believed, $P\neq NP$, then every NP-hard problem would be non-polynomial, hence suitable for cryptography: indeed, if $\Lambda$ is NP-hard, in case $P\neq NP$, take $B$ in $NP\setminus P$.
 Then $\Lambda$ cannot be polynomial (otherwise, $B$ would be so).

 But for the moment, lacking a proof of $P\neq NP$, all we can say is that NP-hard problems are \emph{strongly} expected to be suitable for (postquantum) cryptography.